MartinLXXX6/Windows-UI-Changer/README.md

 - Enable 3D objects folder in File Explorer
 - Enable/disable windows 10 context menu
 - Apply custom taskbar presets
+Note: All of these are registry changes making them reversible features and not using third party software.
+Enjoy

 # HOW TO RUN .PS1 FILES
 FIRST METHOD: